 There are various degrees of dysplasia - from low-grade dysplasia to high-grade (severe) dysplasia.
 Cells that are classed as high-grade dysplasia have a high risk of turning cancerous at some point in the future.

-But note: if you have Barrett's oesophagus, the chance that it will progress to dysplasia, then to high-grade dysplasia, and then to cancer, is small.
-In the majority of cases, the changes in the cells remain constant and do not progress.
+But note: if you have Barrett's oesophagus, the chance that it will progress to dysplasia, then to high-grade dysplasia, and then to cancer of the oesophagus, is small.
+In the majority of cases with Barrett's oesophagus, the changes in the cells remain constant and do not progress.
 Studies have shown that, for a person diagnosed with Barrett's oesophagus, their lifetime risk of developing cancer of the oesophagus is about 1 in 20 for men and about 1 in 33 for women.

-The cause in most cases is thought to be due to long-term reflux of acid into the gullet (oesophagus) from the stomach.
+The cause of Barrett's oesophagus, in most cases, is thought to be due to long-term gastro-oesophageal reflux disease (GORD), with reflux of acid and other stomach contents into the gullet (oesophagus) from the stomach.
 The acid irritates the lining of the lower oesophagus and causes inflammation (oesophagitis).
 With persistent reflux, eventually the lining (epithelial) cells change to those described above.

 It is thought that about 1 in 20 people who have recurring acid reflux eventually develop Barrett's oesophagus.
 The risk is mainly in people who have had severe acid reflux for many years.
 However, some people who have had fairly mild symptoms of reflux for years can develop Barrett's oesophagus.